makmn1/BC-CISC-3140-Lab-3-AWK/README.md

 ## Usage

 Run this command in the root directory of the repository to build the project.
 A text file called "pokemon_stat_report.txt" will be created in your reports directory.
-If the reports directory does not exist, one will be created.

 ```bash
 make -f ppb.mak